Kaveri-Vaidya/Cisco-Networking-Labs/labs/2. cisco-device-functions/README.md

 # Cisco Device Functions

 ## What This Lab Is About
-First time actually seeing how switches and routers do their jobs at a hardware level — watching MAC address tables build themselves in real time and seeing how routers decide where to send traffic based on what's directly connected to them.
+This lab makes the theoritical knowledge of how switches and routers do their jobs at a hardware level — how MAC address tables build themselves in real time and how routers decide where to send traffic — more intuitve.
 ---

 ## Topology